neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/3-reactive/chapter.md

 The tests verify the stream by checking the emitted values update reactively to contributions.

 Before heading to the next chapter, take a look at how the `ICO` component (in `ICO.tsx`) uses the `FromStream` component we mentioned earlier to reactively update the UI in a very succint way.
+You'll also see how we're getting the `token` smart contract and `client` values - through the `WithContracts` component.
+This is a component that automatically wires up a React application to allow easy access to the functionality you need to interact with your dapp.
+Learn more about the React integration in the [documentation](https://neo-one.io).

 ## Wrap Up